 I rarely ever drank coffee until I was 40.
 Then, for some inexplicable reason, I became a coffee fiend, drinking 6-7 cups of coffee every day.
 Then I quit cold turkey.
-As I sit here today, sipping on a hot tea, I wonder: what effect, if any, does coffee have on asthma?
+As I sit here today, sipping on a hot tea, I wonder: what effect, if any, do coffee and caffeine have on asthma?

-As a kid I learned that coffee was once used as an asthma remedy.
+As a kid, I learned that coffee (and, therefore, caffeine) was once used as an asthma remedy.

 Sometimes, in desperation (and when my parents weren’t looking) I’d pour some coffee grounds in a cup of cold water and slam it down.
 It never worked to end my asthma attacks.
 That’s not to say that it wouldn’t work for other asthmatics, as my asthma was diagnosed as severe.

 In 2010, I started writing about asthma’s history.
 This was when I was introduced to Dr. Henry Hyde Salter.
 He was the doctor of Teddy Roosevelt during the 1870’s when the former President was a child asthmatic.
 He (Dr. Salter, that is) wrote a book called, “On Asthma.”
-It was the most well respected book on asthma during the second half of the 19th century.
+It was the most well-respected book on asthma during the second half of the 19th century.
 So, whatever Dr. Salter believed about asthma became the gold standard.1

-He had many theories about asthma, the most famous of which was that asthma was a nervous disorder.
+He had many hypotheses about asthma, the most famous of which was that asthma was a nervous disorder.
 He also believed that asthma was brought on by sleep.
-He had already heard about coffee as an asthma remedy from his many asthma patients.
+He had already heard about caffeine as an asthma remedy from his many asthma patients.
 He speculated that it worked for asthma because of its stimulant effect.
 He wrote:1

 Dr. Salter further explained that coffee, as a remedy for asthma, should be served hot, black, and not too strong.1

 About a hundred sixty years after Dr. Salter’s book was published, a review of studies was performed to see if coffee had any true impact on lung function and asthma.
-The authors wrote:
+The authors wrote:2

 “Caffeine is found in coffee, tea, cola drinks and cocoa.
 Caffeine is a drug that is very similar to theophylline.
-Theophylline is a bronchodilator drug that is taken to open up the airways in the lungs and therefore relieve the symptoms of asthma, such as wheezing, coughing and breathlessness.
-Scientists are interested in finding out whether caffeine has the same effect on the lungs as theophylline.”2
+Theophylline is a bronchodilator drug that is taken to open up the airways in the lungs and therefore relieves the symptoms of asthma, such as wheezing, coughing and breathlessness.
+Scientists are interested in finding out whether caffeine has the same effect on the lungs as theophylline.”

 As a side note here, caffeine is also metabolized into theobromine, a component of cocoa and chocolate.
 It’s also a member of the methylxanthine family.
 This would explain why chocolate tends to make people happy.
 It has been shown to be an equal bronchodilator to caffeine, although not quite as strong as theophylline.
-Theobromine has actually been shown to be a good cough suppressant too.
-I will expound further on this in my next post.6
+Theobromine has actually been shown to be a good cough suppressant, too.6

 One study showed that 5 mg/kg of caffeine reached a peak bronchodilator effect in 2 hours and lasted for six hours.
-This means that a 200 pound man (90 kg) like myself would require (If I do my math right, that’s 90×5) 450 mg of caffeine.7
+This means that a 200-pound man (90 kg) like myself would require 450 mg of caffeine.7

 Of course, you would also have to deal with the side effects of coffee, which include trouble sleeping, nervousness, upset stomach, anxiety, headache, etc. It is also known to relax the esophageal sphincter, which can cause gastrointestinal reflux (GERD), which can cause heartburn and asthma.